oracle/python-oracledb/doc/src/user_guide/introduction.rst

 <https://www.oracle.com/database/technologies/instant-client.html>`__, from a
 full Oracle Client installation (such as installed by Oracle's GUI installer), or even from an Oracle Database installation (if Python is running on the same machine as the database).
+Python-oracledb supports Oracle Client libraries version 19 or later.
 Oracle's standard client-server version interoperability allows connection to both older and newer databases from different Oracle Client library versions.

 Some behaviors of the Oracle Client libraries can optionally be configured with an ``oraaccess.xml`` file, for example to enable auto-tuning of a statement